 - Increase your deductibles.
 Your home policy’s standard deductible is the amount you will pay out of pocket if you file a claim for a covered loss to your property.
 If you have full coverage auto insurance, your policy has two deductibles: one for comprehensive and one for collision.
 Raising your home and/or auto deductibles can significantly lower your premium.
 However, it means you will need to pay more out of pocket if you file a claim for covered home or vehicle damage, so be sure to choose a deductible level you can afford.

 - Review your policies when life events happen.
 Staying with the same insurer for several years can be a good way to earn loyalty discounts, but occasionally shopping your coverage with other carriers can help you learn if you are still getting a competitively-priced bundle.
-It can be helpful to shop for insurance after significant events in your life that tend to alter your finances, like getting married, having a baby or moving to a new home.
+It can be helpful to shop for insurance after significant events in your life that tend to alter your finances, like getting married or divorced, having a baby or moving to a new home.

 Learn more: Average cost of homeowners insurance